-When you are discharged from service in the uniformed services (not less than honorably), your full eligibility will be reinstated on the day you return to work with a Contributing Employer, provided that you return to work: within 90 days from the date of discharge if the period of military service was more than 181 days; or within 14 days from the date of discharge if the period of military service was more than 30 days but less than 180 days; or at the beginning of the first full regularly scheduled working period on the first calendar day following discharge if the period of military service was less than 31 days.
+When you are discharged from service in the uniformed services (not less than honorably), your full eligibility will be reinstated on the day you return to work with a Contributing Employer, provided that you return to work:

+- Within 90 days of the date of discharge if the period of military service was more than 181 days; or - Within 14 days of the date of discharge if the period of military service was more than 30 days but less than 180 days; or - At the beginning of the first full regularly scheduled working period on the first calendar day following discharge if the period of military service was less than 31 days.

 If you are hospitalized or convalescing from an injury caused by active duty, these time limits are extended for up to 24 months.
 Call the Benefit Fund at (646) 473-9200 or (800) 575-7771 if you have any questions regarding coverage during a military leave.